2.1 - Career

-Students wishing to transfer to Bachelor of Fine Art or Bachelor of Music must apply through Undergraduate Admission (see Admission Regulation 13).
+Students wishing to transfer to the Bachelor of Fine Art (Honours) or the Bachelor of Music program must apply through the Faculty Office, Student Services (see Admission Regulation 13).
 For all other Programs and Plans, students will not normally be permitted to request transfer before the beginning of the Winter Term following the time at which they participated in the Program and Plan selection period.
-To request a transfer of Plan, the student must apply directly to the department administering the new Plan.
+To request a change of Plan, the student must apply through the Faculty of Arts and Science website to the department administering the new Plan.
 Departments may set, and publish on their websites, minimum criteria for accepting transfer students at various levels of that Plan.
 Acceptance into a new Plan will be contingent on there being space within that Plan.

 Students, other than those in Level 1, must be enrolled in an approved Plan to gain access to classes and become registered.

 Eligibility for registration in all classes rests on course prerequisites, corequisites and exclusions as stated in the Calendar.
 In special circumstances, departments may waive these requirements.
 Only 30.0 units may be requested during the summer class selection period.